osisoft/OCS-Docs/Content_Portal/Documentation/Management/Account_ClientRole_1.md

 ### Security

-`Roles` of a client can only be replaced by an Account Administrator.
+`Roles` of a client can only be replaced by an Tenant Administrator.

 ### Returns